Nakama Re Ltd. (Series 2014-1)

 - Cedent / Sponsor: Zenkyoren

-- Placement / structuring agent/s: Aon Benfield Securities are structuring agent and bookrunner
+- Placement / structuring agent/s: Aon Benfield Securities is sole structuring agent and bookrunner

 - Risk modelling / calculation agents etc: AIR Worldwide